Meet

 be in the band.

-He moved to Nashville in 1993 to play full time, and
+moved to Nashville in 1993 to play full time, and he

-acts as Jim Ed Brown, Jeff Moore, and
+Ed Brown, Jeff Moore, and Michael Peterson.

-He moved back to Rhode Island in 1999, finally becoming
+moved back to Rhode Island in 1999, finally becoming

 a member of Roomful of Blues for over two years,